cenuno/cenuno.github.io/README.md

-# cenuno.github.io

-## The Idea is Simple: Create an Urban Data Science Website
+# Urban Data Science

-Follow me on my quest to create a [free website](https://cenuno.github.io/) using GitHub!
+[Urban Data Science](https://cenuno.github.io/) showcases my latest efforts to combine my public policy background and my emerging data scientist background.
+The idea is that people can and should combine these two fields to make the world a better place.